SMALL-SCALE MOBILE LIVESTOCK & PET CARE

-Professional farm sitters feeding small flock of heritage-breed chickens inside a backyard coop
+Professional farm sitters feeding small flock of heritage-breed chickens inside coop

 The Hidden Crisis in Rural Animal Care